centreon/centreon-plugins/docs/en/developer/guide.rst

   use Data::Dumper;
   print Dumper($result);

-This is an example of how to get multiple instances dynamically (memory modules of dell hardware) by using **load** method :
+This is an example of how to get multiple instances dynamically (memory modules of Dell hardware) by using **load** method:

 .. code-block:: perl